christinerose/gibbr.org/blog/hillingar/index.md

 ## Introduction

 DNS is one of the fundamental building blocks of the modern Internet.
 As part of my master's thesis [@gibbSpatialNameSystem2022], I've been hosting an authoritative DNS server at `ns1.gibbr.org`.
-As part of my master's thesis procrastination, I've been running it on a NixOS machine, where deploying a DNS server is as simple as:
+And as part of my master's thesis procrastination I've been running it on a NixOS machine, where deploying a DNS server is as simple as:
 ```nix
 {
   services.bind = {